Creating KML Folders By Feature Type Fanout

 2. Through the use of KML_IDs (the next tutorial)

-These two approaches are intended for use in KML and not KMZ (which is a zipped KML file).
-In this example, we will be focusing on the feature type fanout approach.
-Using Vancouver’s Skytrain stations from a CSV, and Vancouver zones from a MapInfo file, we will create a KML that groups stations together by zones.
-This is a great way to organize features in the Google Earth legend, especially if you have lots of features that can be aggregated in a logical manner.
+These two approaches are intended for use with KML, not KMZ (which is a zipped KML file).
+In this example, we will focus on the fanout approach, a feature type.
+Using Vancouver’s SkyTrain stations from a CSV file and Vancouver zones from a MapInfo file, we will create a KML that groups stations together by zone.
+This is a great way to organize features in the Google Earth legend, especially if you have numerous features that can be logically aggregated.

 Step-by-step Instructions